Fulguritude/Aluffi_AC0/Aluffi_Exercises.md

 ### 1.0.
 Lexicon

 - [*set*](https://en.wikipedia.org/wiki/Set_(mathematics)): a set is a collection of different things; these things are called *elements* or *members* of the set and are typically mathematical objects of any kind: numbers, symbols, points in space, lines, other geometrical shapes, variables, or even other sets.
-A set may have a finite number of elements or be an infinite set - furthermore, there is a unique set with no elements, called the *empty set*.
+A set may have a finite number of elements or be an infinite set.
+Furthermore, there is a unique set with no elements, called the *empty set*.
 A set with a single element is a *singleton* set.
 - [*subset*/*superset*](https://en.wikipedia.org/wiki/Subset): a set 𝐴 is a *subset* of a set 𝐵 if all elements of 𝐴 are also elements of 𝐵; 𝐵 is then said to be a *superset* of 𝐴. It is possible for 𝐴 and 𝐵 to be equal; if they are unequal, then 𝐴 is a *proper subset* of 𝐵.
 - [*partition*](https://en.wikipedia.org/wiki/Partition_of_a_set): a grouping of a set's elements into non-empty subsets, in such a way that every element is included in exactly one subset.
 - [*domain*](https://en.wikipedia.org/wiki/Domain_of_a_function): the set of inputs accepted by the function.
 It is sometimes denoted by `dom(f)`.